 Introduction to controls, thermal physics, and equipment for residential and light commercial air conditioning and refrigeration system installation and servicing, with emphasis on refrigeration.

-Prerequisite(s): Successfully completed HAC 102, HAC 105, HAC 120, HAC 162, HAC 164, and HAC 169 or equivalent, or instructor's permission.
+Prerequisite: Successfully completed HAC 102, HAC 105, HAC 120, HAC 162, HAC 164, and HAC 169 or equivalent, or instructor's permission.
 Must have required hand tools of the trade.
+Corequisite: HAC 242, HAC 246, and HAC 255.